Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 sudo apt-get -y install vim
 ```
 ### Remote connection to your Raspberry Pi
-**Weaved** services connect you easily and securely to your Pi from a mobile app, browser window and a terminal.
+**remot3.it** services connect you easily and securely to your Pi from a mobile app, browser window and a terminal. remot3.it is based on weaved.
 Control remote computers using tcp hosts such as SSH.
 You will be able to connect to your RPi from laptop or desktop at home.
-The free weaved account allows for 10 registered services and 30 minute connections on up to 1 concurrent service(s).
+The free remot3.it account allows for multiple registered services and 8 hours connections on up to 1 concurrent service(s).

 ##### Installing weaved:
-Manage network devices remotely using [weaved](http://www.weaved.com/) service.
-To install:
+We need to install weaved to be able to connect our RPi.
+To install it:
 ```bash
 sudo apt-get -y install weavedconnectd
 ```

 ##### Weaved configuration:

-* To configure weaved in our RPi, first we need to open an account in [weaved](https://developer.weaved.com/portal/login.php) website.
+* To configure weaved in our RPi, first we need to open an account on the [remot3.it](https://www.remot3.it/web/index.html) website.
 You can register from your laptop or desktop.
+You could also use the credentials of a weaved account, if you have one already.
-Once you have it, from your Rpi terminal you will execute a command to link your RPi to your weaved account:
+* Once you have it, from your Rpi terminal you will execute a command to link your RPi to your remot3.it account:
 ```bash
 sudo weavedinstaller
 ```
-* Enter your Weaved account username and password.
+* Enter your remot3.it account username and password.
 Next, you will see this menu:

 <img src="Pi-installer-menu.png" alt="menu1" style="width: 300px;"/>